-The J13079 Champion 850 Alpinist had 14,16,18,20 and 22 hour markers on the inside of the chapter ring, and 850 beneath Seiko Champion on the dial.
+The J13079 Champion 850 Alpinist had 14,16,18,20 and 22-hour markers on the inside of the chapter ring, and 850 beneath Seiko Champion on the dial.
 The case back is engraved Alpinist 850, and the inside of the case back is stamped CH85.
-The chronology of release of the variants is a blur so it assumed that the latest version is the one that is almost identical to the first version, only with these 24 hr markings in side of the minute chapter.
+The chronology of release of the variants is a blur so it assumed that the latest version is the one that is almost identical to the first version, only with these 24 hr markings inside of the minute chapter.

 Champion 850 Alpinist, J13079

-A rare Stainless Steel version similar to the 85899 model below also existed, with a J13079 case back.
+A rare Stainless Steel version similar to the 85899 model also existed, with a J13079 case back.

 Stainless Steel Champion 850 Alpinist, J13079

-And below is a chrome plate version.
+And below is a chrome plated version.

 Caliber 851.
 Case back reads STP 858990

-A gold version similar to the above was released in 1964 and used the 851 movement and is also known as the “85899” because Seiko used the older 5-digit numbering system; this is in fact the model number of the Champion 850s.
+A gold version similar to the above was released in 1964 and used the 851 movement and is also known as the “85899” because Seiko used the older 5-digit numbering system; this is, in fact, the model number of the Champion 850s.
 The third release comes in a special gold-plated case with a relatively different dial.
 This variant inherited the traditional look of the related non-alpinist Champion models.
 The dial is plain cream with gold-plated indexes and gold-plated lumed hands.
 Rare black and grey dial versions exist.
-On top of the indexes are tiny lumed spheres that give a better legibility under low light conditions.
+On top of the indexes are tiny lumed spheres that give better legibility under low light conditions.
 This version used an etched case back, marked EGP or Electro Gold Plated inside and outside.
-As shown above, chrome plated rather than gold-plated 85899 models also exist, with the etched case back marked STP both inside and outside.
+As shown above, chrome-plated rather than gold-plated 85899 models also exist, with the etched case back marked STP both inside and outside.

 1964 third release Alpinist Champion 850, 85899, gold (EGP) and chrome plated (STP) (bottom right).